Eslamhathout/django-auditlog-with-elasticsearch-indexing/README.md

 django-auditlog-with-elasticsearch-indexing
 ===========================================

-It's the same package for django-auditlog, plus adding the functionality of indexing the logs to Elasticsearch.
+Traching model changes the same way the main auditlog works, but indexing the generated logs to Elasticsearch.